Best movies like Caesar and Cleopatra

 The most lavish picture ever on the screen!

 A unique, carefully handpicked, selection of the best movies like Caesar and Cleopatra Starring Claude Rains, Vivien Leigh, Stewart Granger, Flora Robson, and more.
-If you liked Caesar and Cleopatra then you may also like: Up Pompeii, The Viking Queen, The Queen of Sheba, Julius Caesar, Julius Caesar and many more popular movies featured on this list.
+If you liked Caesar and Cleopatra then you may also like: Up Pompeii, Julius Caesar, Julius Caesar, Julius Caesar, Androcles and the Lion and many more popular movies featured on this list.
 You can further filter the list even more or get a random selection from the list of similar movies, to make your selection even easier.

 selected filters: Sort: Default